 1916 Leaders and Learners Bursary FAQs

-To be eligible to apply for this bursary, students must be able to demonstrate that they are socio-economically disadvantaged and that they come from at least one of the following groups:
+The 1916 Bursary is for students who can demonstrate that are socio-economic disadvantaged and be from at least one of the following equity groups:

-- Students with a disability, particularly students with a physical/mobility impairment or students with a sensory disability, students who are deaf/hard of hearing student who are blind or visually impaired.
+- Students with a disability, particularly students with a physical/mobility impairment or students with a sensory disability, students who are deaf/hard of hearing, who are blind or visually impaired

 - Irish Travellers

-- Students entering on the basis of a further education award
+- Entering on the basis of a further education award

-- Lone parents with a DSP means-tested Social Welfare payment (20% of the bursaries reserved for this category)
+- Lone parents with a DEASP means-tested Social Welfare payment (20% of the bursaries reserved for this category)

 - Ethnic Minorities